Azax13/Azax13/README.md

 - 👋 Hi, I’m @Azax13
 - 👀 I’m interested in crypto
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on crypto
 - 📫 How to reach me @cry_azax

 <!---